 Social media management is a creative option among work-from-home side hustles.
 You'll create and schedule content for business accounts, respond to comments, and track engagement.
 This works well if you're already active on social platforms.

-- Use skills like content creation and audience engagement you've developed through personal social media
+Pros: Use skills like content creation and audience engagement you've developed through personal social media; growing demand across nearly every industry.

-- Some clients expect availability during evenings and weekends
+Con: Some clients expect availability during evenings and weekends.

 4. Remote Customer Service Representative